doubt72/pinyin-tone-converter/README.md

 ### Class Methods

         number_to_utf8(string)
-Converts pinyin numbered tones ("zhong1 wen2") to UTF-8 equivalent with diacritical marks ("zhōngwén").
+Convert pinyin numbered tones ("zhong1 wen2") to pinyin UTF-8 equivalent with diacritical marks ("zhōng wén").

         utf8_to_number(string)
-Converts pinyin marked with UTF-8 diacritical tone markers ("zhōngwén") to ASCII numbered tone equivalents ("zhong1 wen2").
+Convert pinyin marked with UTF-8 diacritical tone markers ("zhōng wén") to ASCII numbered tone equivalents ("zhong1 wen2").

 ### Notes

-* The class should support any of the various standard forms of ü for input (ü or u: or v) and produce double-diacritic forms of those characters for tones (ǖ, ǘ, ǚ, ǜ).
+* Any of the various standard forms of ü are supported for input (ü or u: or v) and produce double-diacritic forms of the characters for tones (ǖ, ǘ, ǚ, ǜ).
+ASCII output will produce the 'v' character, so as to avoid all UTF-8 diacriticals in output.

+* Whenever possible, putting diactrical marks on i or ü will be avoided; generally the mark will be added to the first vowel that is not i or ü, but it will fall back to marking those vowels if they're the only vowel available.

+* Syllables must be separated by some non-alphabetic character; this can be anything (but would typically be spaces), including the numeric tone markers themselves.

 ## Tests